adrianschubek/utpp/README.md

 - [ ] no-template option
 - [ ] possibility to reference variables inside JavaScript expressions
 - [ ] include data from other files
-- [ ] support mutliple files as input and output `ufpp . --out-dir out/`
+- [ ] support mutliple files as input and output `utpp . --out-dir out/`

 <!--
 any file with